sabondlovu/Bright-TV/README.md

 - Great viewership is at night, which is mainly consumed by Adults, while the kids' content is stable in the morning to afternoon.

 - Recommendations
-- We can use our weekend sports and music into Monday must wtach content and Using Gauteng base to drive referrals
+- We can use our weekend sports and music into Monday must watch content and using Gauteng base to drive referrals
+- Use some viewers as word of mouth, make viewers talk about sports that are coming on a Monday.
+People trust people who are like them.